Xantios/Maple/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Xantios Krugor <git@xantios.nl> All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within Maple, please send an e-mail to Xantios Krugor <git@xantios.nl> All security vulnerabilities will be promptly addressed.

 ## License